- Redux Form

 controlled.

-, the rendered component will be available with the getRenderedComponent()
+If true, the rendered component will be available with the getRenderedComponent() method.

 A function to convert whatever value the user has entered into the value that you want stored in